 Moving to a college that’s miles away from your parents’ home may seem quite exciting and terrifying at the same time.
 Before your classes even start you will have to pass the first test – pack and move your belongings successfully.

-– Don’t bother to pack easily replaceable items like toiletries or school supplies.
+Don’t bother packing easily replaceable items like toiletries or school supplies.
 Some items may not be worth the hassle of packing and transporting them.
 When moving long-distance, far away from your parents’ home you may opt for packing some items that you hold dear, something that would remind you of your family and loved ones and help you fight the homesickness.
 So, pack a family photo album instead of soaps or shampoos.

 On the other hand, some items are too expensive or too valuable to be replaced and purchased again.
 Depending on your academic program, you may want to bring a special edition of your favorite book or some other book you will be using during the upcoming school year.
 Since your budget at college will probably be limited, you’ll want to bring with you all those items you really need or love but you wouldn’t purchase again during your college time.

 Have some items shipped to the campus before you get there.
 Get in touch with the residence managers and check whether they will accept shipment before your arrival.
 This is a great idea if you’re traveling by plane and you can’t carry much with you.
 But you still want to have your belongings once you arrive at a dorm.
 Also, pack the items that can be shipped after you move into a dorm, just in case you need extra things after you spend a while at college or the weather changes that much that you need extra clothing.
 If this happens, you should ask your parents or friends to take care of it.